The Different Types of Biodiversity (+ Examples)

 Threats to Biodiversity

-At Gaia, we’ve built the largest BNG Marketplace—the number one place for developers to source off-site BNG units from BNG sellers across the country, and allow sustainable development to operate in a way that restores our environment.
+At Gaia, we have built the largest BNG Marketplace, the leading place for developers to source off-site BNG units from sellers across the country, so that development can proceed in a way that restores the environment rather than depleting it.

 More Information